 Image: Beef and dairy grazing are the primary land-uses in the central catchment.

 The Abba River has better water quality than the neighbouring Ludlow and Sabina rivers.
-This is likely due to fewer dairies and heavier soils that are found throughout the catchment (with a higher phosphorus retention index) combined with a larger flow.
+This is likely due to the heavier soils that are found throughout the catchment (with a higher phosphorus retention index) combined with a larger flow.

 The nutrient loads in the Abba River are driven by intensive land-uses, with a high proportion agricultural grazing in the catchment.
 The largest contributors to nutrient loads are beef and dairy grazing (fertiliser).
-Point sources (from dairy shed effluent) are is also a major contributor.
+Horticulture and dairy shed effluent are also a major contributors to total phosphorous load.

 Since 2009 programs led by GeoCatch and partners have focussed on reducing nitrogen and phosphorus entering the waterway.
 These programs included working with farmers to reduce fertiliser use, managing dairy effluent and undertaking fencing and re-vegetation in the riparian zone.
 Key achievements between 2009 and 2015 include:

-For the next three years management programs will continue to focus on reducing nutrients entering the Abba River under the Revitalising Geographe Waterways program.
-Implementation of best practice agricultural fertiliser management and dairy e effluent management and targeted riparian management are key goals for this ‘interven on’ catchment.
+Management programs will continue to focus on reducing nutrients entering the Abba River under the Revitalising Geographe Waterways program.
+Implementation of best practice agricultural fertiliser management and dairy effluent management and targeted riparian management are key goals for this ‘intervention’ catchment.

 Image: Actions to reduce nutrients entering the Abba River will continue as part of Revitalising Geographe Waterways program.